An essential training that builds on your previous knowledge, helping you acquire new skills to support the longevity of your massage career.

 – Soft forearm on the back, shoulders, gluteals (oil, on table) for broad, sweeping movements.

-– Learning to become skilful and sensitive with the soft forearm and to begin sensing with it – feeling for structures and tensions and monitoring and adapting to the client’s responses
+– Learning to become skillful and sensitive with the soft forearm and to begin sensing with it – feeling for structures and tensions and monitoring and adapting to the client’s responses

 – Introduction to the principles of Hands Free Massage, including body dynamics/bodyuse – Part 2